nemesisdb/nemesisdb/docs/docs/home/client-apis.md

 - The query interface is a WebSocket
 - It is not encrypted (HTTP/WS rather than HTTPS/WSS) currently

 ## Sessions

-- A session token is required to use the KV commands
 - A client can create many sessions
 - A session doesn't belong to a particular client - if a client has a valid session token, they can access the data
-- You can call `SH_END` on a session even if it was created with expiry settings

 ## KV